Zhiqiangcao/Rcode_OW_RMST/README.md

 4. simu.main.fun.R is to reproduce simulation results of Tables 2-4 in paper.

-5. surv is the dataset used to demonstrate the proposed methods step-by-step in Web Appendix 3: R tutorial Section of supplementary material.
+5. surv.csv is the dataset used to demonstrate the proposed methods step-by-step in Web Appendix 3: R tutorial Section of supplementary material.